Site Search

 Rise time control

-As a countermeasure, it becomes necessary to control the rise time with the capacitance of the output capacitor.
-However, if too large a capacitor is attached, it will cause a problem at the time of power-down.
+A soft-start function allows for control over the rise time.
+However, few LDOs have a soft-start function.
+As a workaround, it becomes necessary to control the rise time by adjusting the capacitance of the output capacitor.
+However, using a capacitor that is too large will cause problems during the fall-off phase.

 Power down sequence